chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/getting-started.md

 ### 6. Inspect Results

-From the above - you can see that our query about `hawaii` is semantically most similar to the document about `pineapple`.
+From the above - you can see that our query about `Hawaii` is semantically most similar to the document about `pineapple`.

 {% TabbedCodeBlock %}